Forty Signs of Rain: Reception

 Rick Kleffel began a strong review with a strong statement:

-Robert K. J. Killheffer in his review for Fantasy & Science Fiction said "Forty Signs of Rain is a fascinating depiction of the workings of science and politics, and an urgent call for us to pull our heads from the sand and confront the threat of climate change.
+In his review for Fantasy & Science Fiction magazine, Robert K. J. Killheffer wrote that "Forty Signs of Rain is a fascinating depiction of the workings of science and politics, and an urgent call for us to pull our heads from the sand and confront the threat of climate change.
 We should listen."
-The reviewer for SF Site was also interested in the scientific themes, calling the novel "one of the most chilling" and "one of the most important and thought provoking books" she had read that year: "Greed is the key, here, and it's a tragedy. ...
+The reviewer for SF Site magazine was also interested in the scientific themes, calling the novel "one of the most chilling" and "one of the most important and thought provoking books" she had read that year: "Greed is the key, here, and it's a tragedy. ...
 This book is a wake up call of sorts, to scientists in the United States especially, to go out and fight for what they believe in."

-Kirkus Reviews was critical, saying, "As stiff and hard SF as they were, the Mars books succeeded through the sheer chutzpah of their epic insight.
+Kirkus Reviews magazine was critical, commenting that "As stiff and hard SF as they were, the Mars books succeeded through the sheer chutzpah of their epic insight.
 This one feels like the ho-hum preview for a run-of-the-mill end-of-the-world story."
-Publishers Weekly said, "Robinson's tale lacks the drama and excitement of such other novels dealing with global climate change as Bruce Sterling's Heavy Weather and John Barnes' Mother of Storms, but his portrayal of how actual scientists would deal with this disaster-in-the-making is utterly convincing.
+Publishers Weekly magazine said that "Robinson's tale lacks the drama and excitement of such other novels dealing with global climate change as Bruce Sterling's Heavy Weather and John Barnes' Mother of Storms, but his portrayal of how actual scientists would deal with this disaster-in-the-making is utterly convincing.
 Robinson clearly cares deeply about our planet's future, and he makes the reader care as well."

-Lara Apps wrote, "The result is a slow-building, educational and entertaining introduction to what promises to be a provocative and exciting trilogy."
-Jerry Wright, admitting that Robinson's "politics leave me cold," concluded, "Robinson seems to focus on details of the characters' lives, their work, and their thoughts, but behind it all, the specter of global warming looms.
+Lara Apps wrote that "The result is a slow-building, educational and entertaining introduction to what promises to be a provocative and exciting trilogy."
+Jerry Wright, admitting that Robinson's "politics leave me cold," concluded that "Robinson seems to focus on details of the characters' lives, their work, and their thoughts, but behind it all, the specter of global warming looms.
 Soon there is a change here, a change there, until all the imbalances combine to bring about a catastrophe that who knows, might even wake up the DC politicians.
 KSR outlines quite a plausible scenario, and the science behind the troubles seem accurate."